 With a gentle smile, this farmer said, “Some farmers are narrowed-minded.
 We like to take a more generous approach toward oranges.”
 He tossed an oblong yellow fruit to the traveler.
 Upon eating a sour section, the traveler’s confusion grew.
 “Just what is an orange?”

-Other answers were forthcoming.
-The farmer who claimed, “Oranges are sweet citric fruits with an orange peel,” gave him a small round orange fruit with a very loose peel.
+Other answers were forthcoming such as the farmer who claimed, “Oranges are sweet citric fruits with an orange peel.”
+This farmer gave him a small round orange fruit with a very loose peel.
 Its diameter was no larger than a silver dollar.
 While its flavor was sweet, this had yet another distinctive flavor.

 Each farmer claimed to have an orange orchard, but the fruits were of various sizes, flavors and colors.
 The traveler muttered to himself, “Maybe they are all orange orchards.”
-An old professor strolling nearby inquired, “Have you been asking the farmers to identify an orange orchard?”
+At that moment an old professor strolling nearby inquired, “Have you been asking the farmers to identify an orange orchard?”

 “Yes,” he said wearily.